 The JTAG connector, the UART connector, the Black Magic Probe.
 It does not ship with a USB micro cable.

 We branched our code off public release v1.6 of the BMP.
 They are quite ahead of this now, but we wanted to use a stable branch.
 We will rebase on another branch soon and will merge our master branch only when they release their new stable branch.

 The LEDs are too bright.

 Do you plan on making a case for this?

-We are currently trading normally and still shipping out orders
+Despite COVID-19, we are still shipping out orders